-The name, Colorado Headwaters Land Trust, reflects our mission, our geographic focus, and the fact that the headwaters of the Colorado River — including many of its headwaters tributaries such as the Fraser River — is located in Grand County.
+This name, Colorado Headwaters Land Trust, more appropriately reflects our mission, our geographic focus, and the fact that the headwaters of the Colorado River — including many of its headwaters tributaries such as the Fraser River — is located in Grand County.
 From its headwaters in Rocky Mountain National Park in Grand County, the Upper Colorado River is struggling to retain its valuable natural attributes: critical cold-water aquatic habitat, wetlands, vital water rights, working ranches, scenic open space, and world class rafting and fly fishing.

 The land trust’s primary land protection tool is the conservation easement, a voluntary binding legal document between the landowner and the land trust that identifies the conservation values that qualify a property and permanently protects those values by restricting development, subdivision and other non-compatible uses.

-Colorado Headwaters Land Trust currently holds 63 conservation easements on 8,826 acres.
+Colorado Headwaters Land Trust currently holds 65 conservation easements on 9,185 acres.

 2016 TV18 Interview with Board President Cray Healy and Interim Executive Director Anna Drexler-Dreis: